Arturo Beltrán Leyva: Death

 On December 11, 2009, in Ahuatepec, Morelos, a town bordering Cuernavaca, Arturo Beltrán Leyva held a Christmas party at a house located in one of the most luxurious gated communities in Cuernavaca.
 He hired artists such as Ramón Ayala and Los Cadetes de Linares, and more than 20 prostitutes to entertain his guests.
 The Mexican Navy's elite Special Forces unit surrounded the house and tried to capture him, but in the exchange of fire he escaped.
 Three gunmen were killed along with an innocent bystander (a neighbor) and more than 11 bodyguards were captured.
 Authorities confiscated US$280,000 in cash, 16 rifles (AK-47 and AR-15), 4 pistols, 74 rifle magazines, and 1,700 rounds of ammunition.

 Mexican Navy intelligence kept track of him and five days later, on December 16, 2009, he was traced to another luxurious apartment community where a 90-minute shootout ensued.
 About 200 Mexican Marines, two Navy Mil Mi-17 helicopters, from which marines rappelled, and two small Army tanks surrounded the building complex where he was hiding.
 Approximately 20 fragmentation hand grenades were used by Beltrán Leyva's gunmen to keep the Navy from advancing into his position.

 Arturo Beltrán Leyva and three gunmen were killed; a fourth gunman committed suicide.
 Among the items seized by authorities during this raid, there were US$40,000 in cash, several thousand Canadian dollars, five assault rifles (AK-47 and AR-15), one pistol, and several religious scapulars and medallions.

 The Mexican government had listed Arturo Beltrán Leyva as one of its 24 most-wanted drug lords and had offered a US$2.1 million reward for his capture.

 Revenge

-Melquisedet Angulo Córdova, the Special Forces marine who was killed during the confrontation with Arturo Beltrán Leyva, was buried with military honors on December 21, 2009.
+Melquisedec Angulo Córdova, the Special Forces marine who was killed during the confrontation with Arturo Beltrán Leyva, was buried with military honors on December 21, 2009.
 The next day, a group of gunmen assassinated members of the marine's family, including his mother.
 Gudiel Ivan Sanchez was later arrested in Chiapas for his alleged role as one of the gunmen in the killings.
 While the December 22 shootings were taking place, a "narcomanta" (banner) was placed on a kindergarten school in the state of Morelos and a section of the school was set on fire.
 The 'narcomanta' warned of further reprisals against anybody interfering with the cartel's affairs.

 In popular culture

 A highly fictionalized portrayal of Beltran Leyva, renamed to "Bernal Leyda", is featured in the 2017 TV series "El Chapo".

-Diego Calva portrays him in Narcos: Mexicos Season 3.
+Diego Calva portrays him in Narcos: Mexico Season 3.